 Schaumburg has maintained a balanced budget every year I have been on the board.
 By continuing to hold the line on property taxes at or below current levels for next four years, we can continue to maintain the village’s excellent AAA bond rating from Moody’s for our fiscal strength.
-As Mayor, I will also decline a village pension and perks including the the elimination of the Mayor's vehicle allowance saving the village over $8,300 annually.

 The residents enjoy the highest level of police and fire protection available.
 However, we need to increase the number of Police Officers and dedicate them to traffic enforcement.
 Our streets are being used by speeders endangering our lives and the lives of our children as we walk or bicycle or drive down the street.